 Luckily, Frenchies don’t shed much.
 They have a short coat that starts to lose dead hear during warmer months.
 In the winter, a Frenchie’s undercoat becomes thicker so it can stay warm in cold weather.
 The French bulldog’s coat is easy to groom and can be performed by using a grooming glove or brush.

 Another tip that will help you strengthen the dog’s hair is spraying it with a solution made of apple cider vinegar and water (50/50).
-You can apply this solution to your Frenchie’s coat twice a week or to add a teaspoon of apple cider vinegar to your pet’s water.
+You can apply this solution to your Frenchie’s coat twice a week or add a teaspoon of apple cider vinegar to your pet’s water.

 Since these cute batpigs are notorious for dozens of folds especially on their head, every owner should pay attention to their cleaning.
 Folds are dark and moist places on a Frenchie’s head that collect dirt, allergens, and food leftovers.
 If not cleaned regularly, they become the perfect base for the development of bacterial infections.

-Infected folds have a bad odor, they are swollen, red and itchy.
+Infected folds have a bad odor, they are swollen, red, and itchy.
 The cleaning process is in that case very painful.
-The treatment includes using topical creams and well as antibiotic therapy.
+The treatment includes using topical creams and as well antibiotic therapy.

 If your dog’s folds are healthy, you can clean the folds by using wet baby wipes.
 After you finish the process, you can apply cornstarch between each fold to pick up the moisture.

-When it comes to the part of bathing, it’s enough to bath your pooch once a month.
+When it comes to the part of bathing, it’s enough to bathe your pooch once a month.
 It’s highly advisable to avoid human and baby shampoos because they have different pH levels.
 As one of the best shampoos for Frenchies, we recommend you check the following one.

 Tail pocket cleaning is an important part of the French bulldog health and care requirements.
 These dogs might not have tails but have hidden places that are prone to collecting feces and dirt.
-Unfortunately, those places often become irritated, itchy and red if don’t get proper cleaning.
+Unfortunately, those places often become irritated, itchy, and red if don’t get a proper cleaning.
 Therefore, if you own a Frenchie, our advice is to clean your pet’s tail pocket every time he goes to the toilet.

 Despite being famous for their cute bat ears, these body parts are susceptible to catch allergens and pieces of grass.
 Regular ear cleaning is one of the basic French bulldog health and care routines where you need to encourage your pet to feel relaxed while performing the process.
 You can relax him by giving him treats and telling praise words.
-The next step is to place your doggie to lying position and gently apply the Ear Cleaning Solution.
+The next step is to place your doggie in a lying position and gently apply the Ear Cleaning Solution.

 Widely known for their gorgeous and big eyes, these little fellows produce tear stains like any other dog.
 Tear stains are more visible on dogs with lighter hair.
-However, it doesn’t mean that black, brown or blue French bulldogs don’t have them.
+However, it doesn’t mean that black, brown, or blue French bulldogs don’t have them.

-As one of the best tear stain remover for dogs, we recommend you to check the following one.
+As one of the best tear stain removers for dogs, we recommend you to check the following one.
 Tear stains may vary from red to brown color.
 The red tear stains occur due to porphyrins.
 Those are iron-containing waste products from the breakdown of red blood cells that can be excreted in tears and saliva.

 On the other hand, brown tear stains often occur due to a yeast infection.
 In that case, a dog requires the therapy prescribed by a vet.

 Nails are one more important aspect of the French bulldog health and care.
-To escape ingrown nails and issues with mobility, every dog should get a nail trimming.
+To escape ingrown nails and issues with mobility, every dog should get nail trimming.
 The right time for trimming is when you hear your dog’s nails rattling on the ground.
 The following Dog Electric nail trimmer is one of the best you’ll find because it won’t cause pains.